Application deployments with GitOps (Flux v2) for AKS and Azure Arc-enabled Kubernetes

 in a cluster:

-az k8s-configuration delete --name <configuration name> --cluster-name <cluster name> --cluster-type <connectedClusters or managedClusters> --resource-group <resource group name>
+az k8s-configuration flux delete --name <configuration name> --cluster-name <cluster name> --cluster-type <connectedClusters or managedClusters> --resource-group <resource group name>

 You can also find and delete existing GitOps configurations for a cluster in the Azure portal.
 To do so, navigate to the cluster where the configuration was created and select GitOps in the left pane.
 Select the configuration, then select Delete.